A downloadable asset pack

 1. Introduction

 Hello, today I want to share with you a complete guide on how to use generative AI to create assets.
-My focus is for and towards other artists, whether to accelerate the workflow, explore interesting alternatives, due to technical limitations (I had to sell my tablet), or any other reason.
+My focus is for and towards other artists, whether to accelerate the workflow, explore interesting alternatives, due to technical limitations , or any other reason.
 This has allowed me to take control of the consistency and style of my creations, and I want to share this knowledge with others.

 Steps to Follow: